Crizomb/android_hosting_tutorials/README.md

 Also be careful of your batteries, using your always plugged-in android devices as a server can cause the battery to swell in the long run.
 Try removing the battery if you can, or use smart plug.

 I tried to make those tutorials as easier friendly as possible, with lot of explications.
-But I also assume you know how to navigate in a terminal, run commands & modify files with your favorite terminal text editor (nano, vim or emacs)
+But I also assume you know how to navigate in a terminal, run commands & modify files with your favorite terminal text editor (nano, vim or emacs).
+You will also need a computer (not mandatory, just a big quality of life thing, to connect via ssh, copy thing easily etc...)

 # Basic set-up